(Amazon UK link) |

 This book is really for teenagers or adults, to pass a quiet weekend or to allow a few hours of escapism.
 There's nothing in it that's inappropriate for younger children, but I suspect that most of them wouldn't find it very interesting.
-I would have liked it from about the age of 12 or 13.
+I would probably have liked it from about the age of 12 or 13.

 No comments: